RustanLeino/compiler-tutorial/README.md

 ### Compiler (`Compiler.dfy`)

-This module translates AST into a _control-flow graph_ (CFG).
+This stage translates an AST into a _control-flow graph_ (CFG).
 This involves creating basic blocks and the instructions inside basic blocks.
 The result can be executed on a `Machine`, which is a somewhat abstract definition of a hardware machine.

 ### Assembler (`Assembler.dfy`)

-The _assembler_ translates a CFG program into assembly for the `RawMachine`, which is representative of a traditional CPU and its machine language.
+The _assembler_ translates a CFG program into assembly code for the `RawMachine`, which is representative of a traditional CPU and its machine language.

 This translation could be done straight from the AST, in a way similar to how the CFG